HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>Mac OS X Snow Leopard (10.6.7)</strong></summary>

-The installation of Mac OS X Snow Leopard is simple compared to Mac OS X Tiger and Leopard, there's no need for a specific SMBIOS, bellow you will find the steps on how to proceed.
+The installation of Mac OS X Snow Leopard is simple compared to Mac OS X Tiger and Leopard, there's no need for a specific SMBIOS.

+You will find bellow the steps on how to proceed.

 **References:**